-- Add contents of both cans of tomatoes including juice to food processor.
-Grind for one minute until there are no chunks remaining.
+- Add contents of both cans of tomatoes including juice to a large soup pot.
+Use an immersion blender to puree.

 - Dice celery and put in microwave safe bowl with 2 cups of water.
 Microwave on high for 5-8 minutes until celery is fork tender.
 When the celery is done add it to the pot along with remaining water.

-- Brown the hamburger in a cast iron on medium high.
+- Brown the hamburger in a cast iron on medium-high heat.
 Add it along with all the drippings to the soup.
 Bring the soup to a boil again and then add the pasta.
 Simmer 10 minutes or until pasta is tender.

 - Taste the soup and add additional salt and pepper if desired.
 Adjust as necessary.
 Serve with Parmesan cheese and crusty bread.